 Edwards Named SEC Freshman Of The Week

-ATHENS, Ga. — Georgia’s Anthony Edwards has been named the SEC Freshman of the Week by the league office in Birmingham, Ala.
+ATHENS, Ga. — Georgia’s Anthony Edwards was named SEC Freshman of the Week on Monday by the league office in Birmingham, Ala.

 Edwards averaged 22.3 points, 5.7 rebounds, 2.0 blocks, 1.7 assists and 1.7 steals in Georgia’s three outings at the Maui Jim Maui Invitational last Monday-Wednesday.

 Headlining the trip was a 37-point outburst against No. 3 Michigan State last Tuesday that included 33 points in the second half alone.
 Edwards helped Georgia rally from a 28-point deficit early in the second half to pull within two points with just under five minutes remaining.
 His 37-point performance equaled the No. 11 effort in Georgia’s all-time single-game scoring list and represented the most by a Bulldog freshman since Jacky Dorsey scored 41 points versus LSU on Jan.
 20, 1975.